Step by step guide to integrate Xbox Live for managed partners and ID

 - Cross-play games are typically games that target Xbox One and Windows PC using both the XDK and UWP paths.

-2. Ensure you have a title created on Dev Center or XDP
+2. Ensure you have a title created in Partner Center or XDP

-Every Xbox Live title must be defined on Dev Center or the Xbox Developer Portal (XDP) before you will be able to sign-in and make Xbox Live Service calls.
+Every Xbox Live title must be defined in Partner Center or the Xbox Developer Portal (XDP) before you will be able to sign-in and make Xbox Live Service calls.
 Creating A New Title will show you how to do this.

 3. Follow the appropriate guide to setup your IDE or Game Engine